Pajama Sam: Life Is Rough When You Lose Your Stuff!

-Pajama Sam: Life Is Rough When You Lose Your Stuff! (also known as Pajama Sam 4) is a computer game for children.
+Pajama Sam: Life Is Rough When You Lose Your Stuff! (also known as Pajama Sam 4) is a computer game made for children ages 5-8.

 Sam's Pajama Man comic book is lost in a strange world, where he meets a dirty sock who needs to get to his other sock, who is clean.
 He goes on a journey to find a way to clean the dirty sock and to find clothes (a shirt, shoes, and the socks) to get to Grubby Corners Mall, where his comic has found its way to.
-In this game, Pajama Sam's voice is provided by Elisha Ferguson rather than Pamela Adlon.
 This is the only Pajama Sam game without a demo, possibly because the game was only released after Atari's takeover along with Putt-Putt: Pep's Birthday Surprise.
+The game was released in 2003, and was digitally re-released in May 2014.

 Plot

-Sam watches Pajama Man on TV.
-Suddenly, he sees a breaking news story announcing that Pajama Man is coming live, in person, at the local shopping mall to sign autographs.
-Excited, Sam asks his mom if he can go.
-After she agrees, Sam goes to get his "Rare Pajama Man Issue No. 1" comic book for the autograph.
-While looking for it in his messy room, Sam finds the comic book being pulled into a big pile of junk.
-After finding his cape in all the messy buildup, Sam leaps into the junk pile and falls into the land of junk.

-Shortly after entering the land of junk, Sam encounters a dirty sock, who explains in a song that he was kicked out of his dresser's drawer and not allowed to be with his matching sock (and best friend) due to his filth.
-When Sam tells the sock about his missing comic book, the sock says that he saw a half-eaten cheese sandwich with that comic book to get it signed by Dr. Grime (Pajama Man's arch enemy) at the Grubby Corners Mall.
-Sam agrees to find a way to get the dirty sock clean and reunite him with his friend, as well as try to get into the mall.